Comparison of Nazism and Stalinism: In political discourse

 In the 1920s, the social fascism theory advanced by the Soviet government and the Comintern, including the Communist Party of Germany (KPD) during the Third Period, accused social democracy of enabling fascism and went as far as to call social democrats "social fascists."
 The Social Democratic Party of Germany, under the leadership of Chancellor Hermann Müller, adopted the view that the communists and Nazis posed an equal danger to liberal democracy.
-In 1930, Kurt Schumacher said that the two movements enabled each other.
+In 1930, Kurt Schumacher suggested that the two movements enabled each other.
 He posited that the KPD, which was staunchly Stalinist, were "red-painted Nazis."
 After being opponents for most of the 1930s, the Soviet Union and Nazi Germany signed the Molotov–Ribbentrop Pact in August 1939.
 In September 1939, The New York Times published an editorial arguing that "Hitlerism is brown communism, Stalinism is red fascism. ...
 The world will now understand that the only real 'ideological' issue is one between democracy, liberty and peace on the one hand and despotism, terror and war on the other."
-During the period while the pact was in force, Mussolini positively reviewed Stalinism and believed that Stalin was in effect transforming Soviet Bolshevism into a Slavic fascism.
+During the period while the pact was in force, Mussolini positively reviewed Stalinism and came to believe that Stalin was in effect transforming Soviet Bolshevism into a Slavic fascism.
 The Soviet Union and Nazi Germany remained aligned for the first two years of World War II, until Hitler broke the pact by invading the USSR in 1941.
-Prior to this, the signing of the 1933 Treaty of Friendship, Nonaggression, and Neutrality had Fascist Italy become a major trading partner with Joseph Stalin's USSR, exchanging Soviet natural resources for Italian technical assistance, which included the fields of aviation, automobile and naval technology.
+Prior to this, the signing of the 1933 Treaty of Friendship, Nonaggression, and Neutrality had Fascist Italy become a major trading partner with Stalin's USSR, exchanging Soviet natural resources for Italian technical assistance, which included the fields of aviation, automobile and naval technology.

+Several modern historians have tried to pay more attention to the economic, political and ideological differences between these two regimes than their similarities.

 Marxist theories of fascism have seen fascism as a form of reaction to socialism and a feature of capitalism.
-Several modern historians have tried to pay more attention to the economic, political and ideological differences between these two regimes than their similarities.